Dr. Ayesha Qureshi, DC

 In June 2006, I was fortunate enough to go to El Salvador for a week with a group of chiropractors to help the people of El Salvador.
 A small group of us stayed in San Vicente for a week and were able to help many people who did not have access to chiropractic care.
 As a result of this trip, thousands of people were adjusted throughout El Salvador for the first time in their lives.

 I practiced outside of Atlanta, Georgia for 2 years before returning to the Metro Detroit area.
-Since coming back to Detroit, I train in Koei-Kan Karate Do, and my husband and I row with the Ecorse Rowing Club.
-In June 2009, I began volunteering for HAVEN, an organization that supports survivors of domestic violence and sexual assault in Oakland County.
+Since coming back to Detroit, I trained in Koei-Kan Karate Do, and my husband and I rowed with the Ecorse Rowing Club and train at CrossFit Reviver in Rochester Hills.
+From June 2009 to June 2010, I volunteered for HAVEN, an organization that supports survivors of domestic violence and sexual assault in Oakland County.